MicrosoftDocs/learn/learn-pr/student-evangelism/compare-two-samples-by-bootstrapping/includes/08-using-confidence-intervals.md

-A confidence interval has a single purpose -- to estimate an unknown parameter based on data in a random sample.
+A confidence interval has a single purpose--to estimate an unknown parameter based on data in a random sample.
 In the last section, we said that the interval (36%, 42%) was an approximate 95% confidence interval for the percent of smokers among mothers in the population.
 That was a